 You must complete a symptom check when making a reservation for a Blizzard event.
 If you have COVID-19 symptoms or may have been exposed to COVID-19, please notify the office so we can meet our obligations for contact tracing.

 If you have any symptoms of COVID-19, or if you feel sick in general, PLEASE STAY HOME and do not attend a Blizzard event!
+You will never be charged for missing a trip if you’re sick!

-We will follow our transportation provider’s safety measures, including limits on bus capacity and seating arrangements.
+We follow our transportation provider’s safety measures, including limits on bus capacity and seating arrangements.
 Per CDC guidelines, masks are required for all persons riding a bus.

 If you drive, plan to arrive at the area by 9:15 AM to gear up, get your lift ticket, and be ready to join your group between 9:30-9:45 AM.